upenn-cis198/homework4/README.md

 For system calls events, ptrace receives an event before and after a system call, we refer to these events as pre-hook and post-hook events.

+While the tracee is stopped, we can get it's registers to see the state of the program, the system call which was intercepted is defined by the rax register.
+The arguments to the system call are mapped to the following registers: arg1 => rdi, arg2 => rsi, arg3 => rdx, arg4 => r10, arg5 => r8, arg6 => r9.

+Similarly, the tracer can read/write to arbitrary memory of the tracee (this is how my `read_string` function works.

 ### Input
 Your program will take the executable and arguments for another program through